 • Understanding, Terrorism, and Counterterrorism (Transnational Security Challenges Module)

 • Global Institutions and Multilateral Diplomacy (International Law and Institutions Module)

-• Politics of Trade (International Trade and Development Module)
+• International Trade Law & Policy (International Trade and Development Module)

 • Energy and Diplomacy (Science and Technology Module)

-• Policy-making and international institutions (Visit to DC residency)
+• Global Issues, Institutions, and Policy-Making in Washington, DC (Visit to DC residency)